rowaasr13/garrison-mission-manager/GarrisonMissionManager-ChangeLog.md

  * TOC update for 9.0.1.
  * API update for Shadowlands.
  * Placeholders for upcoming Covenant functionality and internal clean-up.

- *Right now I'm drycoding this with some friends testing stuff for me.
-I will be busy until New Year and probably won't be buying expansion and time until then because I won't have much time to actually play.
-Thus there will be some delay with adding support for new mission table.*
- *However I don't mind spending some time coding, as long as I don't have to pay on top of that, so any donations submitted before then will all be directed towards buying expansion and game time.
-If you want to get me to see new mechanics faster, you're welcome to pitch in.*

 ### 2019-02-05 v59
  * Minor Battle for Azeroth compatibility fix.